docker-library/docs/websphere-liberty/content.md

     Once the server has started, you can browse to http://localhost/Sample1/SimpleServlet on the Docker host.

 2. For greater flexibility over configuration, it is possible to mount an entire server configuration directory from the host and then specify the server name as a parameter to the run command.
+Note that this particular example server configuration only provides HTTP access.

     ```
-    docker run -e LICENSE=accept -d -p 80:9080 -p 443:9443 \
+    docker run -e LICENSE=accept -d -p 80:9080 \
       -v /tmp/DefaultServletEngine:/opt/ibm/wlp/usr/servers/DefaultServletEngine \
-      websphere-liberty DefaultServletEngine
+      websphere-liberty /opt/ibm/wlp/bin/server run DefaultServletEngine
     ```

 3. It is also possible to build an application layer on top of this image using